wp-plugins/child-theme-configurator/readme.txt

 * Update themes without losing customizations
 * Save hours of development time
+* Make modifications above and beyond the theme Customizer
-* Link parent theme stylesheet instead of @import-ing it
+* Enqueue (link) parent theme stylesheet instead of using @import
 * Export Child Theme as Zip Archive
-* Import web fonts and use them in place of Theme fonts
+* Import web fonts and use them in place of theme fonts
-* Apply changes in a Child Theme without touching the Parent Theme
+* Apply changes in a child theme without touching the parent theme
-* Identify and override exact selectors from the Parent Theme
+* Identify and override exact selectors from the parent theme
-* Change colors, backgrounds, font styles globally without changing other rules.
+* Change specific colors, backgrounds, font styles, etc., without changing other elements
-* Tweak individual style selectors
 * Automatically create and preview CSS3 gradients
 * Automatically generate cross-browser and vendor-prefixed rules
-* View style changes before committing to them
+* Preview style changes before committing to them
 * Add and modify individual @media queries
+* Uses WP Filesystem API – will not create files you cannot remove
+* Nag-free, no-strings-attached user experience

 = Not just for themes but plugins too! =

-We offer a premium extension to let you easily modify styles for any WordPress Plugin installed on your website.
-The Child Theme Configurator Plugin Extension scans your plugins and allows you to create custom stylesheets in your Child Theme.
+We offer a premium extension that brings the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website.
+The Child Theme Configurator Plugin Extension scans your plugins and creates custom CSS in your Child Theme.

 https://www.youtube.com/watch?v=mJ3i6gsuL1E